microsoft/sk-workshop/README.md

 # Sematic Kernel Workshop

-Learn how to build solutions with Large Language Models in a day.
-This includes learning Azure Machine Learning Prompt Flow, Content Safety, Azure OpenAI, LLMs solutions Evaluation and Monitoring.
+Learn how to build solutions with Semantic Kernel in a day.

 ## Contents